Zest101/CamillaDSP-Mac-Scripts/README.md

 2.  **stop\_camilladsp.sh**
 	Stop both Camilla DSP and Camilla GUI
 3.  **enable\_autostart.sh**
-	Set up launchd daemon to automatically start Camilla DSP & GUI when your USB DAC is connected / turned on.
-Sudo required.
+	Generate plist based on your settings and set up launchd daemon to automatically start Camilla DSP & GUI when your USB DAC is connected / turned on. **launchd.plist.template** is used as template, all required parameters are filled in automatically.
 DAC should be connected where this script is run.
 Uses external utility (https://github.com/snosrap/xpc_set_event_stream_handler) to correctly process system USB attach events.
+Sudo is required to install daemon.
 4.  **disable\_autostart.sh**
 	Remove launchd daemon
 5.  **set\_filter\_value.sh**